 The program must demonstrate that the appropriate level of supervision in place for all fellows is based on each fellow's level of training and ability, as well as patient complexity and acuity.
 Supervision may be exercised through a variety of methods, as appropriate to the situation.
+(Core)

-(Core) Background and Intent: Appropriate supervision is essential for patient safety and high-quality teaching.
+Background and Intent: Appropriate supervision is essential for patient safety and high-quality teaching.
 Supervision is also contextual.
-There is tremendous diversity of fellow-patient interactions, education and training locations, and fellow skills and abilities, even at the same level of the educational program.
+There is tremendous diversity of fellow-patient interactions, training locations, and fellow skills and abilities, even at the same level of the educational program.
 The degree of supervision is expected to evolve progressively as a fellow gains more experience, even with the same patient condition or procedure.
 The level of supervision for each fellow is commensurate with that fellow's level of independence in practice; this level of supervision may be enhanced based on factors such as patient safety, complexity, acuity, urgency, risk of serious safety events, or other pertinent variables.

 VI.A.2.b) Levels of Supervision To promote appropriate fellow supervision while providing for graded authority and responsibility, the program must use the following classification of supervision: VI.A.2.b).(1) Direct Supervision: VI.A.2.b).(1).(a) the supervising physician is physically present with the fellow during the key portions of the patient interaction; or, VI.A.2.b).(1).(b) the supervising physician and/or patient is not physically present with the fellow and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.
 VI.A.2.b).(2) Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the fellow for guidance and is available to provide appropriate direct supervision.
 VI.A.2.b).(3) Oversight - the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
 VI.A.2.c) The program must define when physical presence of a supervising physician is required.
 (Core) VI.A.2.d) The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each fellow must be assigned by the program director and faculty members.
 (Core) VI.A.2.d).(1) The program director must evaluate each fellow's abilities based on specific criteria, guided by the Milestones.
+(Core) VI.A.2.d).(2) Faculty members functioning as supervising physicians must delegate portions of care to fellows based on the needs of the patient and the skills of each fellow.
+(Core) VI.A.2.d).(3) Fellows should serve in a supervisory role to junior fellows and residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow.
+(Detail)

+VI.A.2.e)

+Programs must set guidelines for circumstances and events in which fellows must communicate with the supervising faculty member(s).
 (Core)

+VI.A.2.e).(1)

+Each fellow must know the limits of their scope of authority, and the circumstances under which the fellow is permitted to act with conditional independence.
+(Outcome)

+Background and Intent: The ACGME Glossary of Terms defines conditional independence as: Graded, progressive responsibility for patient care with defined oversight.

+VI.A.2.f)

-VI.A.2.d).(2) Faculty members functioning as supervising physicians must delegate portions of care to fellows based on the needs of the patient and the skills of each fellow.
-(Core) VI.A.2.d).(3) Fellows should serve in a supervisory role to junior fellows and residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow.
-(Detail) VI.A.2.e) Programs must set guidelines for circumstances and events in which fellows must communicate with the supervising faculty member(s).
-(Core) VI.A.2.e).(1) Each fellow must know the limits of their scope of authority, and the circumstances under which the fellow is permitted to act with conditional independence.
-(Outcome) tent: The ACGME Glossary of Terms defines conditional Graded, progressive responsibility for patient care with defined VI.A.2.f) Faculty supervision assignments must be of sufficient duration to assess the knowledge and skills of each fellow and to delegate to the fellow the appropriate level of patient care authority and responsibility.
+Faculty supervision assignments must be of sufficient duration to assess the knowledge and skills of each fellow and to delegate to the fellow the appropriate level of patient care authority and responsibility.
 (Core)